microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 window".

 This spec by no means attempts to fully document how this functionality should work.
-This scenarios deserves it's own spec to discuss various different naming

-schemes for the commandline parameters.
+This scenario deserves its own spec to discuss various different naming schemes for the commandline parameters.
 The following is given as an example of how these arguments _might_ be authored and implemented to satisfy some of these scenarios.